abbycar/MicrosoftEdge-Documentation/dev-guide/CSS/calc-function/README.md

+---
+description: Learn how the calc function can be used to do simple math right in native CSS.
+title: Calc function
+author: libbymc
+---

 # The calc() function

 The `calc()` function can be used wherever length values are allowed -- it's a way to do simple math right in the native CSS.
 The expression within the parentheses is computed at the same time as 'em' lengths are computed.
 The `calc()` function supports the following arithmetic operators: